Merck KGaA says completes acquisition of AZ Electronic

-FRANKFURT German chemicals and pharmaceuticals company Merck KGaA (MRCG.DE) said it had completed its takeover of Britain's AZ Electronic Materials AZEM.L, after extending its offer for a seventh time earlier in the week.
+FRANKFURT May 2 German chemicals and pharmaceuticals company Merck KGaA said it had completed its takeover of Britain's AZ Electronic Materials , after extending its offer for a seventh time earlier in the week.

 Merck said in a statement on Friday it had 81.3 percent of AZ under its control - passing the 75 percent threshold needed - and expected to delist the company from the London Stock Exchange at the beginning of June.